Skip to Main Content

 Log in to Alma.

-• Select Mearns-McPherson Library - Mearns-McPherson Desk from the dropdown menu.
+• Select Mearns-McPherson Library - Mearns-McPherson Desk from the drop-down menu.

 • Check Always show current location.